hawkiq/livewire-hwkUI/README.md

 # TomSelect Component

-this is a plugin to replace Select2.js because its using vanilla JS doesn't depends on Jquery like select2 plugin in Blade view
+This component replaces Select2.js with a vanilla JS alternative, so it does not depend on jQuery.

+Basic Usage in Blade

 ```blade
 <x-hwkui-tom-select